xgbuils/iterum/doc/API_value_methods.md

 # Value methods
-Methods that returns some value different of instance of Iterum.
+Methods that return some value different of instance of Iterum.

 ## .build ()